Update browser for a secure Made experience

 Contact

-If you have any questions, please do not hesitate to contact the Lead Facilitator Nell Bailey on nell.bailey@nyt.org.uk
+If you have any questions, please do not hesitate to contact the manager Hamish Macdougall on Hamish.macdougall@nyt.org.uk

 National Youth Theatre Accredited Courses are part funded by Adult Education and delivered in partnership with Registered Training Providers.
 The care and support and creative outputs enabled through these programmes cannot be achieved only through these funding routes and philanthropic donations and trusts and foundations are essential supporters of our work in this area.

-National Youth Theatre would like to thank the following people and organisations for their support of Playing Up: The JGA Group, The Portal Trust, The Clothworkers’ Foundation, Jacqueline Worswick and Jack Petchey Foundation
+National Youth Theatre would like to thank the following people and organisations for their support of Stepping Up: United Colleges Group, The Portal Trust, The Clothworkers’ Foundation, Jacqueline Worswick and Jack Petchey Foundation

 We would also like to thank our principal supporters Arts Council England